 Troon’s Operations team recommends the steps below to craft a policy that fits your club.

 1. Craft a Strategy to Grow Capital Reserves

 First, if the club does not have one, create a strategic plan.
 The plan should be more than just a ten-year capital schedule; it must address the “Why” of the club, market analysis, membership demographics and trends, financial benchmarks and other factors.
-The analysis provides a complete 360-degree view of the club in its current state.
-Once the analysis is complete, the question of “Where is our future capital coming from?” arises.
-In our experience at Troon Privé, this is a consistent issue and question posed at private clubs.
+Creating a capital reserve fund policy without direction can lead to inefficiencies and confusion.

 The comprehensive look will create a view of the current assets and the life remaining on the different components.
-It is essential that management be involved in the study and able to identify outdated items that may have a useful life, but are not relevant to today’s member.
-For example, the restaurant may feature old tile in the restaurant, but the tile is ugly and takes away from the ambiance of the restaurant.
+It is essential that management is involved in the study and is able to identify outdated items that may have a useful life but are not relevant to today’s membership.
+For example, if the restaurant features old tile, that feature can take away from the restaurant’s ambiance.
 The same can be said for any visual asset at the club.

 3. Evaluate How to Create a Club’s Capital Reserves

 The third step is to evaluate ways to create capital at the club.
 The traditional method for clubs to raise funds is through new member initiation fees.
 Initiation fees are a win-win for everyone at the club as new members contribute to the future assets of the club.